 Alcohol Withdrawal Timeline & Symptoms

-About half of people who abuse alcohol have withdrawal symptoms when they quit drinking, and 3 to 5% of people have very serious and potentially deadly withdrawal symptoms.
+About half of people who abuse alcohol have withdrawal symptoms when they quit drinking, and 3 to 5% of people have very serious and potentially deadly alcohol withdrawal symptoms.
 If you are physically addicted to alcohol, quitting on your own can be dangerous.
 Detox protects you by allowing you to quit using alcohol while under medical supervision.

 - 6 hours: Most people experience minor withdrawal symptoms in this window of time.
 People who are severely addicted to alcohol may have seizures at this point.